 - 1. All members of the Faculty Forum are eligible to serve in the Faculty Senate. - a.
 Excluded from the census of the Faculty Senate districts and, therefore, from Faculty Senate membership are those employees designated as teaching and research administrators or professional faculty.
 This includes all who hold academic ranks in the offices of the President, Provost and Vice President for Academic Affairs and other Senior Vice Presidents.
-Academic deans, associate and assistant deans (whether full or part time) and their equivalents in the professional librarians area are also excluded. - b.
-All department chairs are eligible for membership and, thus, will be included in the Faculty Senate census. - 2.
-The Faculty Senate shall consist of forty members elected from the membership of the Faculty Forum.
-Representation shall be proportional to the size of the academic college in which faculty are members, with at least one representative from each college.
-For purposes of apportionment, the library shall be considered an academic college.
-Academic colleges entitled to more than one representative shall have a district system established by the Faculty Senate.
-The district system shall be reviewed and revised every four years by the appropriate senate committee.
+Academic Deans, Associate and Assistant Deans (whether full or part time) and their equivalents in the Professional Librarians area are also excluded. - b.
+All department chairs are eligible for membership and, thus, will be included in the Faculty Senate census. - The Faculty Senate shall consist of one senator from each academic department and one senator representing research faculty not affiliated with an academic department.
+For purposes of apportionment, the library shall be considered an academic department.

-In addition to the forty members provided for in the preceding paragraph, one senator shall be elected by the Old Dominion University Emeriti Faculty Organization, from among its members, to represent that body on the Faculty Senate.
+In addition to the members provided for in the preceding paragraph, one senator shall be elected by the Old Dominion University Emeriti Faculty Organization, from among its members, to represent that body on the Faculty Senate.
 The Emeriti Faculty Organization shall be entitled to one senator and no more.

-- 3. At its discretion, the Faculty Senate may invite other members of the university community to participate in its meetings as nonvoting members. - 4.
-The term of office of faculty senators shall be two years beginning the first day following commencement. - 5.
+- a.
+At its discretion, the Faculty Senate may invite other members of the university community to participate in its meetings as nonvoting members. - b.
+The term of office of faculty senators shall be two years beginning the first day following commencement. - c.
 Elections shall be held each spring and at least two months before commencement.
-One half of the membership shall be elected in odd-numbered years and the other half in even-numbered years.
-Elections shall be conducted by the Faculty Senate.
-District elections shall be by secret ballot and elections shall be by a majority of votes cast in an election.
+Senators from the Colleges of Arts and Letters, Business, and Education and Professional Studies shall be elected in odd-numbered years.
+Senators from the Colleges of Engineering and Technology, Health Sciences, Sciences, research faculty not affiliated with an academic department, and the Library shall be elected in even-numbered years.
+Elections shall be conducted by each department independently and validated by Senate Committee H. - d.
+Vacancies shall be filled promptly through election by the original constituency.